Ananyasdrafts/Document_Retrieval/README.md

 - **BM25 Re-Ranking**: Enhances document ranking by combining Sentence-BERT embeddings with BM25 scoring.

+## Fine-Tuning Sentence-BERT
+Improves the quality of document embeddings by training Sentence-BERT on a specific domain or task, allowing it to better capture nuanced relationships between documents and queries for more relevant search results.
+Fine tuning script in `fine_tune.py`.

 ## Repository Structure

 - `app.py`: Main Flask application